 Sanctions: A day care center operating license can be revoked or suspended if the center ceases to operate under the license conditions or if there are reasons to believe the center is unsafe.
 For more information for kindergarden level, see Multi-level regulations.

-Registration and approval: The Schools Inspection Law 1969 states that to establish and operate a non-state school all proprietors must be legally organized and registered as a corporation (company, association, etc.) and must obtain a license and recognition from the Ministry of Education (MoEd).
+Registration and approval: The Schools Inspection Law 1969 states that in order to establish and operate a non-state school, all proprietors must be legally organized and registered as a corporation (company, association, etc.) and must obtain a license and recognition from the Ministry of Education (MoEd).
 The MoEd provides specific guidelines regarding the requirements for three types of non-state educational institutions: all non-state educational institutions and two specific exceptions for “Cultural Unique Educational Institutions” and “Exempt Educational Institutions.”
 According to the Licensing and Recognition Procedure,educational institutions are examined in seven main areas: pedagogy, environmental safety, sanitation and health, finance, ownership association, the physical structure of the institution and local authority.
 Infrastructure requirements include rooms per number of classes, study rooms, area per student (at least 1.25 m2), courtyard, annex rooms, fire permit, inspector and certified electrician certificate and compliance with the Planning and Building Law.
 The Director-General sends copies to local authorities and the health department to issue their reasoned opinion on the request.
 The Director-General then grants or denies the application and notifies the applicant, who may, if denied, appeal.
 For a school to be granted the status of “recognized school”, educational Institutions must apply for recognition (only once) at the time of licensing following Licensing Procedure and Recognition Procedure and the 1953 State Education Regulations (Recognized Institutions).

 Licence: The license is granted for a specified period, not less than one year and is non-transferable.
 Long-term licenses are given to long-established institutions (‘green’) for which positive reviews were received, while one-year licenses (‘red’) are given to new, growing institutions or to institutions for which conditional or negative opinions were received.
 Licenses are subject to renewal and inspection by the MoEd.